umarhassan-mitodl/6.805-fall-2005/content/pages/readings/read_tlp3.md

 A major motivating factor in negotiating the treaties was "the profound impact of the development and convergence of information and communication technologies on the creation and use of literary and artistic works."
 The treaties clarify that copyright protection extends to computer programs, and they require signatory nations to provide legal remedies against any person who removes or alters electronic copyright information.

 Implementing the enabling legislation has proved contentious, with several competing bills now before the House and the Senate.
 In July, legislation was introduced at the request of the Department of Commerce (H.R.
 2281 and S. 1181) which critics say goes much farther than the treaties require in imposing strict copyright enforcement.
 Competing legislation seeks to clarify the liability risks of internet service providers and other issues, such as that search engines, links, and browsers are not infringing devices.
-Much of this activity is being tracked by the [Digital Future Coalition](https://en.wikipedia.org/wiki/Digital_Future_Coalition), a coalition of nonprofit educational groups and commercial trade organizations representing computer and telecommunications industries.
+Much of this activity is being tracked by the {{% resource_link "e3369572-a5df-47d7-a213-b4e3a9d43ade" "Digital Future Coalition" %}}, a coalition of nonprofit educational groups and commercial trade organizations representing computer and telecommunications industries.

 - The Digital Future Coalition's archives on Copyright Legislation in the 105th Congress and statements and position papers on the proposed legislation.